kaosat-dev/Blenvy/crates/bevy_gltf_save_load/README.md

 ### How to make sure your entites will be saved

 - only entites that have a **Dynamic** component will be saved ! (the component is provided as part of the crate)
+- you can either add that component at runtime or have it baked-in in the Blueprint

 ### Component Filter: